I Need Views!

 It is important to note that living in the hills requires a distinct maintenance demand as far as valley floor/vineyard living goes.
 It also comes with the need for careful landscape management to mitigate structural damage and additional issues that arise at the hands of natural elements.
 While mountain life requires more planning and work, it also means being near some exceptional wines and a heightened Napa Valley experience.

-Established in 1983, the Howell Mountain American Viticultural Area (AVA) is located in Napa Valley, just above St. Helena.
+Established in 1983, the Howell Mountain American Viticultural Area (AVA) is one of the most notable mountains in Napa Valley, just above St. Helena.
 Howell Mountain is one of Napa’s most prestigious and highly-coveted hillside AVAs.
 The vineyards are planted on volcanic soils and help produce many classic California “big reds,” including Cabernet Sauvignon, Zinfandel, Merlot, and Petite Sirah.
 The Howell Mountains, also known as the Mt.
 George Range, boast a cool, rainy winter and a warm, dry summer at lower elevations.
 In addition to growing some incredible grapes that yield complex wines, Howell Mountain offers spanning views from St. Helena to Calistoga.

 What sets Mount Veeder apart from other Napa regions is that it’s located by the bay, provides the longest growing season and the lowest yields in Napa Valley, most vineyard work is done by hand, and the terrain is rugged.
 Mount Veeder is an island of ancient seabed thwarted into a mountain, enveloped by volcanic soils that exemplify the rest of Napa Valley.
 Featuring the highest vineyards in Napa, one cannot help but be taken aback by the panoramic views seen from the 2,400-foot elevation.
 Those who wish to connect with the land are enamored by Mount Veeder’s lush natural forest, majestic wildlife, cool daytime temperatures, and unrivaled privacy.